symmetryinvestments/concurrency/README.md

 If you want the termination to happen asynchronously, for instance because the current thread is not async-safe, you can call `SignalHandler.notify(SIGINT)`.
 Note that this does rely on `SignalHandler.launchHandlerThread` to be called at one point.
 This happens by default unless you call `setGlobalStopSource` and it returns `true`.
 In that case you need to call `SignalHandler.launchHandlerThread` yourself too.
 See the functions in [signal.d](./source/concurrency/signal.d).

+## Dynamic libraries

+The concurrency library is designed to work with dynamic libraries.
+It exports 2 functions that it uses to load important globals and thread-locals from the host process.

+The only requirement is that the linker you are using supports `--export-dynamic-symbol` (at least gold, lld do).

 ## DSemver

 This package uses [dsemver](https://github.com/symmetryinvestments/dsemver) to calculate the next semantic version.